upros/tls-pok/draft-friel-tls-eap-dpp.md

 - The client's use of a raw public key in its certificate
 - TEAP extensions to leverage the new TLS-POK handshake for trust establishment

-This document captures all 4 areas, but it may be more appropriate to merge into an existing document.
+This document captures all 4 areas.

 # IANA Considerations